Myrtle Beach, South Carolina: History

 The Burroughs and Collins Company of Conway, predecessor of modern-day Burroughs & Chapin, purchased much of the Withers family's land in 1881.
 The growing community was called "New Town" around the start of the 20th century.
 A post office named "Withers" was established to serve the site of the old Swash in 1888.
 On 28 February 1899, Burroughs and Collins received a charter to build the Conway & Seashore Railroad to transport timber from the coast to inland customers.
 The railroad began daily service on 1 May 1900, with two wood-burning locomotives.
 One of the engines was dubbed The Black Maria and came second-hand from a North Carolina logging operation.

 After the railroad was finished, employees of the lumber and railroad company would take train flatcars down to the beach area on their free weekends, becoming the first Grand Strand tourists.
 The railroad terminus was nicknamed "New Town", contrasting it with the "Old Town", or Conway.

 Around the start of the 20th century, Franklin Burroughs envisioned turning New Town into a tourist destination rivaling the Florida and northeastern beaches.
 Burroughs died in 1897, but his sons completed the railroad's expansion to the beach and opened the Seaside Inn in 1901.

 Around 1900, a contest was held to name the area, and Burroughs's wife suggested honoring the locally abundant shrub, the southern wax myrtle (Myrica cerifera).
 The Withers post office changed its name to "Myrtle Beach" soon afterward.
 It incorporated as a town in 1938 and as a city in 1957.

 In 1937, Myrtle Beach Municipal Airport was built.
-It was taken over by the United States Army Air Corps in 1940 and converted into a military base.
+It was taken over by the U.S. Army Air Corps in 1940 and converted into a military base.
 Commercial flights began in 1976 and shared the runway for over 15 years until the air base closed in 1993.
 Since then the airport has been named Myrtle Beach International Airport.
 In 2010 plans to build a new terminal were approved.
 In 1940, Kings Highway was finally paved, giving Myrtle Beach its first primary highway.

 The Myrtle Heights-Oak Park Historic District, Myrtle Beach Atlantic Coast Line Railroad Station, Ocean Forest Country Club and Pleasant Inn are listed on the National Register of Historic Places.
 Also listed were the Chesterfield Inn, Rainbow Court and the Myrtle Beach Pavilion, all now demolished.
 The Gay Dolphin Gift Cove on the Boardwalk was built in 1946 and sells seashells and Myrtle Beach souvenirs.
 It claims to be the "nation's largest gift shop".